LlamzonAmazon/FirstFollowComputer/README.txt

+This project is INCOMPLETE; Not correct in all possible grammars

 This program was made for my compiler theory and language design course.

 This program computes the FIRST() and FOLLOW() sets for a given grammar.